RC1242RC/RC1242RC.github.io/content/en/documentation/code/ColliderBit_development/Files/polychord__1_817_81_2polychord_8cpp.md

          return lnew;
       }

+      /// Main interface to PolyChord dumper routine
+      /// The dumper routine will be called every time the live points compress by a factor compression_factor
+      /// PolyChord does not need to the user to do anything.
+User can use the arguments in whichever way they want
+      ///
+      /// Arguments:
+      ///
+      /// ndead                                                = total number of discarded points for posterior usage
+      /// nlive                                                = total number of live points
+      /// nPar                                                 = total number of parameters + 2 (free + derived + 2)
+      /// live[nlive*npars]                                    = 2D array containing the last set of live points
+      ///                                                        (physical parameters plus derived parameters + birth contour + death contour)

+      /// dead[ndead*npars]                                    = posterior distribution containing nSamples points.
+      ///                                                        Each sample has nPar parameters (physical + derived)
+      ///                                                        along with the their loglike value & posterior probability
+      /// logweights[ndead]                                    = log of posterior weighting of dead points.
+Use this to turn them into posterior weighted samples
+      /// logZ                                                 = log evidence value
-      void LogLikeWrapper::dumper(int ndead, int nlive, int npars, double *live, double *dead, double* logweights,
+      /// logZerr                                              = error on log evidence value void LogLikeWrapper::dumper(int ndead, int nlive, int npars, double *live, double *dead, double* logweights,
                                   double /*logZ*/, double /*logZerr*/)